jomarieminney/sc-new-workshop-content/content/Django/shes_a_model/_index.md

 image: An optional image URL of the item.
 ```

+{{% notice info %}}

 What kind of things could be done with these models?
 It would be very useful to have a method that returns a human-readable description of each instance.
 In Django, this is typically done using the `__str__` method.
 By defining this method, you ensure that when a Bakery or Item object is converted to a string, it provides a clear and concise representation (usually the name).

+{{% /notice %}}

 Let's start modeling it in Django!

-## Building out our models
+### Building out our models

 Now that we understand what an object is, we can use that knowledge to create a Django model for our bakery and another for its items.

-In Django, a model is a special type of object that gets saved to a 'database'.
+In Django, a model is a special type of object that gets saved to a **'database'**.
 A database is simply a structured collection of data — it’s where you’ll store information about users, bakeries, their baked goods, and more.

-For this project, we’ll be using a SQLite database, which is Django’s default option.
+For this project, we’ll be using a **SQLite database**, which is Django’s default option.
 It’s lightweight and perfect for what we need right now.

 You can imagine a model like a spreadsheet: